When we need advice on important questions in life, we come to wise men.

-So there it is.
-The 2 greatest things that the greatest Person desires for you to do.
+So there they are: the two greatest things that the greatest Person desires for you to do.
 It’s overwhelming, even blinding, to see it all at once.
 But that’s O.K.
 You and I have a lifetime to do it, together.
-The important thing is that we spend today loving God for who He is and by loving Him by loving our neighbors.
+The important thing is that we spend today loving God for who He is and loving Him by loving our neighbors.

 Prayer: Ah Lord God, Thou holy lover of my Soul, when Thou comest into my Soul, all that is within me shall rejoice.
 Thou art my Glory and the exultation of my heart.
 Thou art my Hope and Refuge in the day of my trouble.

 Set me free from all evil passions, and heal my heart of all inordinate affections, that being cured and thoroughly cleansed, may I be made fit to love, courageous to suffer, steady to persevere.
 Nothing is sweeter than love, nothing more courageous, nothing fuller or better in heaven and earth; because Love is born of God, and cannot rest but in God, above all created things.

 Let me love Thee more than myself, let me love others as Thou wouldst have me do, let all I do show that I truly love Thee, as the law of Love commandeth.
 Amen.
 (Thomas à Kempis)

 - Are you more of a Mary or more of a Martha?
 How might God be calling you to be more like the other person?